About

 • 6 Hella 12v two-speed fans

-• Splendide washing machine in stbd hull
+• Splendide combo washing machine in starboard hull

 • Two 20-liter hot water tanks with electric and engine heating